palantir/conjure/docs/howto/invoke_clis_manually.md

 ## 3. Compile IR

-Invoke the `conjure` CLI to compile your YML file into a single IR JSON file:
+Invoke the `conjure` CLI to compile your YML file. `conjure` will output an [intermediate representation](/docs/spec/intermediate_representation.md) JSON file which can then be passed into [generators](/readme.md#ecosystem) to create language bindings:

     $ ./conjure-4.4.0/bin/conjure compile demo.yml demo.conjure.json
     $ cat demo.conjure.json